openpublishing/openpublishing.github.io/_posts/2015-05-04-publisher.md

 order: 2
 ---

-The identity (and reputation) of a content publisher is extremely important.
-This card captures essential information about a story's publisher.
+This card captures essential information about the identity and voice of a content publisher.

 ### Example